-John George helps business owners navigate the full life cycle of their companies—from the earliest planning stages through growth, transition, and eventual exit.
-His practice spans a broad range of business, tax, and transactional matters, with particular emphasis on business and individual tax planning (including C corporations, S corporations, partnerships, and LLCs); mergers and acquisitions; securities; corporate governance and compliance; estate and wealth-transfer planning; and tax audits and controversies.
-John George regularly counsels clients on complex transactions and structures, and has experience working across specialized areas such as private equity, captive insurance, and nonprofit organizations.
+John George helps business owners navigate the full life cycle of their companies, from early planning through growth, transition, and eventual exit.
+His practice spans a broad range of business, tax, and transactional matters, with particular emphasis on business and individual tax planning (including C corporations, S corporations, partnerships, and LLCs); mergers and acquisitions; securities matters; corporate governance and compliance; estate and wealth-transfer planning; and tax audits and controversies.
+He regularly advises clients on complex transactions and organizational structures, and has experience working across specialized areas such as private equity, captive insurance, and nonprofit organizations.

-John George approaches each engagement with a focus on technical accuracy, thoughtful structuring, and a deep understanding of economic realities.
-His combined educational training and experience enhance his ability to integrate legal, tax, and financial perspectives and to collaborate closely with clients and their multidisciplinary advisory teams.
+John George approaches each engagement with an emphasis on technical accuracy and thoughtful structuring, informed by a practical understanding of business and economic considerations.
+His educational background and experience support an integrated approach to legal, tax, and financial issues, allowing him to work effectively with clients and their teams of other professional advisors.

 Experience >